JosiahWolff/JosiahWolff/README.md

 <h3>📚Triple Peaks Library</h3>

-The Triple Peaks Library webpage is the first project in the Software Engineer program at TripleTen.
+A user-centric platform designed to provide an immersive experience for visitors.
+With intuitive navigation, visually appealing design, and seamless access to resources such as upcoming events, staff picks, and membership information.
 It was created using HTML and CSS, based on a design brief.

 <h4>Project features</h4>
 <ul>